karthikeyansa/JSON_CRD/README.md

 abcdesfhgkt123
 ```

-* On calling read_data from JsonFileOperation class with key as argument.
+* On calling delete_data from JsonFileOperation class with key as argument.

 ```
 jsonfile_obj.delete_data('datastream')